Robust subspace recovery by Tyler's M-estimator: The proof of main results

-Theorem~\ref{thm:convergence} shows that $\bSigma^{(k)}$ converges to the solution to \eqref{eq:problem} under the assumption~\eqref{eq:uniqueness_assumption}.
-Similar to~\cite[Section II]{Wiesel2012}, it uses the majorization-minimization argument.
-However the analysis here is more complete in the sense that it proves the convergence of the sequence $\bSigma^{(k)}$, while the argument in \cite{Wiesel2012} only leads to the convergence of the objective function $F(\bSigma^{(k)})$.
+In this section, we prove the convergence of the sequence $\bSigma^{(k)}$ generated by~\eqref{eq:IRLS} under the assumption~\eqref{eq:uniqueness_assumption}.
+Similar to~\cite[Section II]{Wiesel2012}, it uses the majorization-minimization argument~\cite{MM_tutorial2004}.
+However our analysis is more complete since it proves the convergence of the sequence $\bSigma^{(k)}$, while the argument in \cite{Wiesel2012} only gives the convergence of the objective function $F(\bSigma^{(k)})$.